-Real Skills is a free online self-assessment tool available to organisations in the mental health, addiction and disability sectors.
+Real Skills is a free online self-assessment tool available to organisations in the health and disability sectors.
 It has been developed by Te Pou o te Whakaaro Nui and Matua Raḵi to provide an easy way for organisations and the workforce to assess knowledge and skills and plan targeted workforce development.

-To work well with people who have problems with addiction, mental health and/or disabilities we need to demonstrate competency in many areas of practice.
+To work well with people who are experiencing mental health and addiction needs, or with disabilities, we need to demonstrate competency in many areas of practice.
 If your organisation is using or wants to use any of the following frameworks then Real Skills can provide you with an easy way to gather, access and review information on your workforce’s knowledge and skills.

 This information can help to identify particular areas that might need development in order to provide best care for people accessing services.